 The Intermediate Pool is open to the following types of shareholders:

-Minimum Investment Amounts
+Minimum Investment Amounts and Lock-up Periods

 Each year the University prepares a consolidated budget based on estimates of income and expenses.
 Budgeting enables the University to verify fund availability when processing expenditures.

 (1) The Provost is the University's chief academic officer and chief budget officer.
 The development of the University's Consolidated Budget is a principal responsibility of this officer.